jethornton/flexgui/docs_flex/source/spindle.rst

 -----------------

 The spindle speed override is set using a QSlider.
 See the Status Labels above for spindle override status labels.
+The Multiple Spindle Override is the preferred spindle override to use.

-.. csv-table:: **Multi Spindle Override**
+.. csv-table:: **Multiple Spindle Override**
    :width: 100%
    :align: center
    :widths: 30 30 40